Jefferson Parish, Louisiana: 1825 to 1940

 Jefferson Parish was named in honor of U.S. President Thomas Jefferson of Virginia when the parish was established by the Louisiana Legislature on February 11, 1825, a year before Jefferson died.
 A bronze statue of Jefferson stands at the entrance of the General Government Complex on Derbigny Street in Gretna.
 The parish seat was in the city of Lafayette, until that area was annexed by New Orleans in 1852.
 In that year the parish government moved to Carrollton, where it remained for twenty-two years.

+In 1863 Abraham Lincoln mentioned Jefferson Parish in the Emancipation Proclamation as a confederate parish.

 Originally, this parish was larger than it is today, running from Felicity Street in New Orleans to the St. Charles Parish line.
 However, as New Orleans grew, it absorbed the cities of Lafayette, Jefferson City, Carrollton, and several unincorporated areas (faubourgs).
 These became part of Orleans Parish.
 The present borders between Jefferson Parish and Orleans Parish were set in 1874.
 The Jefferson Parish seat was moved to Gretna at the same time.
 (The historic city of Lafayette in Jefferson Parish, as it was recorded in U.S. census records until 1870, should not be confused with Lafayette, Louisiana, in Lafayette Parish.)